-While enjoying some of the costly benefits the Principality offers, we like to walk in our trainers and sweatpants when heading for groceries and mingle with some of the entertainingly overdressed visitors or locals walking their coifed dogs.
-Some try hard to fit in Monaco, which is bizarrely entertaining.
-Grounded in the daily life, we shop our groceries at the local farmers market or one of the French hypermarchès, get a sandwich, freshly-baked cake and a cup of tea at a locally-owned independent Teashop, or indulge in a scoop of gelato at the Corsican maître glacier Pierre Geronimi.
-When not ordering in (via the Roomservice app) or cooking at our mostly tiny homes, we head out to casual eateries like the Italian Il Giardino.
-To work it all out, we swim in the crystal clear sea or in one of the three olympic-size swimming pools, go for a breezy run along the dashing sea coast, hike up to La Turbie or Roquebrune village, hit tennis at the Country Club, golf up in the hills, practice yoga asanas on the beach or combat and self-defence precision at the International Academy of Martial Arts of Monaco.
+While enjoying some of the costly benefits the Principality offers like dressy superb dining, culture and events, we like to walk in our trainers and sweatpants when heading for groceries and mingle with some of the entertainingly overdressed visitors or retired ladies walking their coifed dogs on the concrete.
+Some try hard to fit in, which is bizarrely entertaining.
+Grounded in the mundane life, we shop our groceries at the local farmers market or one of the French hypermarchès, get a sandwich, freshly-baked cake and a cup of tea at the locally-owned independent Teashop, or indulge in a scoop of gelato at the Corsican maître glacier Pierre Geronimi.
+When not ordering in (via the convenient Roomservice app) or cooking at our tiny homes, we head out to casual eateries like the Italian Il Giardino.
+To work it all out, we swim in the crystal clear sea or in one of the three olympic-size swimming pools, go for a breezy run along the dashing sea coast, hike up to La Turbie or Roquebrune village, hit tennis at the Country Club, golf up in the hills, practice yoga asanas on the beach or improve our combat and self-defence precision at the International Academy of Martial Arts of Monaco.
 We live well and long.
 The only stress is traffic and noise from the never ending construction.
-We can walk since everything is near enough and shut down our windows to shield our wellbeing from the high decibels.
+We can walk since everything is near enough and shut down our windows to shield our wellbeing from the upsetting decibels.

 Reaching for the future